 Foods rich in zinc, vitamin C and iron are also being studied.
 What do all of these foods have in common?
 They’re all part of the Mediterranean diet, one of the best eating patterns in the world for overall health — and that includes emotional health.
 In one study of 10,000 people, those who ate this way were 50% less likely to develop anxiety or depression.
 That’s what we call real comfort food.

-Eat well in 2021, and have a happy, comforting year.
+Eat well, and have a happy, comforting year.